Highlights from the August 2023 Farm Income Forecast

 Farm households typically receive income from farm and off-farm sources.
-Median farm income earned by farm households is forecast to increase in 2019 to -$1,383 from -$1,735 in 2018 but then decline slightly to -$1,840 in 2020.
-In recent years, roughly half of farm households have had negative farm income each year.
-As a result, many of these households rely on off-farm income—and median off-farm income in 2022 is estimated at $81,108, a decrease of 2.1 percent (a decrease of 8.4 percent after inflation) from $82,809 in 2021, and it is forecast to increase by 3.4 percent (a 0.1-percent decline after inflation) to $83,831 in 2023.
+Median farm income earned by farm households is estimated to have decreased in 2022 to -$849 from $210 in 2021 and is forecast to decline further to -$880 in 2023.
+Many farm households primarily rely on off-farm income: median off-farm income in 2022 is estimated at $81,108, a decrease of 2.1 percent (a decrease of 8.4 percent after inflation) from $82,809 in 2021, and it is forecast to increase by 3.4 percent (a 0.1-percent decline after inflation) to $83,831 in 2023.
 Since farm and off-farm income are not distributed identically for every farm, median total income will generally not equal the sum of median off-farm and median farm income.

 - Farm Sector Income and Finances for a discussion of the full farm sector income forecast.